sauravdroid/socialnw-frontend/README.md

 ### What is this repository for? ###

-This repository serves as a frontend for the SocialNetwork Challenge.
+This repository serves as a frontend for the SocialNetwork.

 ### How do I get set up? ###